Piper Computer Kit

 Get a cheap laptop if you want the kids to simply play Minecraft

 The Piper Computer Kit is an awesome tool for learning how to build, program, and discover new things in the world of computing.
 The kit is recommended for children ages seven to twelve, branded by a colorful Piper logo that is pieced together on the front during the initial construction.
 It even provides a Stanford endorsed programming curriculum to help youngsters understand the basics of computing, programming, and electronics in general.

 However, as previously pointed out, the bulk of the Piper Computer Kit price likely stems from the included LCD display.
 This kit costs $300, which could be a drawback for many parents of kids in the younger bracket.
-And although there’s more to this kit than just the Minecraft aspect, parents simply wanting a computing device for their children would be better off getting a low-end 11-inch laptop for a cheaper price point to play
+And although there’s more to this kit than just the Minecraft aspect, parents simply wanting a computing device for their children would be better off getting a low-end 11-inch laptop for a cheaper price point to play Minecraft on instead.

 But that would be missing the point.
 If you want your kids to learn electronics and programming the fun way while building their own PC, then this kit is definitely a great starting point leading to a highly lucrative career.
 It’s not fool-proof, but it’s simple enough for a determined kid to handle.
 And its gradual setup, guided through the world of Minecraft, is as unique as it is engaging.
 It’s a shame the Piper Computer Kit wasn’t around when Dad was 12!

 - Homebrew PC troubleshooting 101: Here’s where to start if your PC won’t